 Mitochondria are essentially the “energy makers” of the cell.
 They help your body convert stored energy into usable energy.
 Mitochondria take sugars and glycogen and turn it into ATP, which is the usable energy within a cell.
 When you put a high demand on your cells to produce more energy — such as lifting a heavy object — a higher density of mitochondria means that your cells will be able to give you the needed energy more quickly.
 Basically, this is our strength.

 Mitochondrial density increases energy output, but it also plays a role in metabolism — the greater your mitochondrial density, the greater your metabolism.
 The result?
 Your body becomes more efficient in energy production.
-Simply put, increasing the density means you will have more energy and burn calories faster.
+Simply put, increasing the density means you will have more energy and burn calories faster losing more weight.

-Mitochondrial density declines as we age.
-Loss of this density results in sarcopenia.
 So how can you increase mitochondrial density?
 By gaining more muscle.
 How do you put on more muscle?
-Numerous clinical studies confirm that strength training reverses the effect of aging and inactivity on mitochondria and muscle — helping to rebuild and improve both — and ultimately allowing us to regain strength and extend our lifespan.
+Numerous clinical studies confirm that strength training reverses the effect of aging and inactivity on mitochondria and muscle — helping to rebuild and improve both — and ultimately allowing us to regain strength.